 Visiting the Embassy

 The following items are strictly forbidden inside the embassy.
 We ask all our visitors to leave these items at home.
-Making arrangements to store them outside the Embassy is not recommended.
+None of these devices can be stored at the Embassy.
+In addition, making arrangements to store them outside the Embassy is not recommended.

 - Electronic devices, including: computers, cameras, or CD/MP3 players, flash drives (USB).
-Entry of cell phones is allowed but they must be turned off while within the Embassy.
+Entry of cell phones is normally, but not always allowed and they must be turned off while within the Embassy.

 - Food or drinks.